Jeanselme/Neural_Network_Object/README.md

 #### Stochastic gradient
 The network computes subset of the training set at each epoch, in order to be faster.

+#### Regularization
+The weight is added to the loss function, in order to reduce the l2-norm of the weight.

 ## Future enhancements
 Parallelize the neural network and adapte the learning rate thanks to its number of incoming links.
+It would be interesting to see the impact of an evoluting regularization rate, which incresases when the neural network has good results.
 Create evolutive neural network, and convolutional one.

 ## Reference